The Only Tracker Where AI Work Becomes a Timesheet and an Invoice

 What is a "piece"?

-A piece is the generic name for everything in mcptask.online: tasks, stories, epics, recurents, and projects.
-The MCP URI is always `mcptask://pieces/{account_code}/{piece_id}` — there are no separate `/tasks/` or `/stories/` paths.
+A piece is the generic name for tasks, stories, epics, and recurents in mcptask.online.
+The MCP URI for a piece is `mcptask://pieces/{account_code}/{piece_id}` — there are no separate `/tasks/` or `/stories/` paths.
+Projects use `mcptask://projects/{account_code}/{project_id}`.

 Can AI create pieces?